-Sangria is traditionally made with a mix of red wine, brandy, vodka or liqueur, and fruit served chilled and/or over ice.
-It is fruity wine fortified with a fair amount of booze.
+Sangria is traditionally made with a mix of red wine, brandy, vodka or liqueur, and fruit served chilled and often over ice.
+It is a fruity wine fortified with a fair amount of booze.
 Here, we take that basic concept and lightened it up for spring, highlighting the magic of everyone's favorite spring fruit: strawberries.

 - 1 pint fresh strawberries (ripe)

 - 1 lemon (a Meyer lemon if you have one)

 Pour the wine into a large pitcher or sealable jar.